moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 ## Update your branch with the `dbt-athena` upgrade

-As mentioned above we have created a branch containing all the upgrades called `DMT-236/dbt-athena-upgrade-main`.
-While we are testing we may make changes to the `DMT-236/dbt-athena-upgrade-main` branch which you will then need to merge into your branches.
-Whilst on the branch you want to update with the latest from `DMT-236/dbt-athena-upgrade-main` run:
+As mentioned above we have created a branch containing all the upgrades called `dbt-athena-update`.
+While we are testing we may make changes to the `dbt-athena-update` branch which you will then need to merge into your branches.
+Whilst on the branch you want to update with the latest from `dbt-athena-update` run:

 ```
-git fetch origin DMT-236/dbt-athena-upgrade-main
+git fetch origin dbt-athena-update
-git pull origin DMT-236/dbt-athena-upgrade-main
+git pull origin dbt-athena-update
-git merge origin/DMT-236/dbt-athena-upgrade-main
+git merge origin/dbt-athena-update
 ```